-The most vulnerable categories of Bangladeshi women migrants, who fall in labour trafficking situations are:
+The most vulnerable categories of Bangladeshi women migrants who fall into labour trafficking situations are:

-- ¥ Young poor women of rural areas;
+- Young poor women of rural areas;

 - Women who are victims of domestic violence;

-- Divorced women:
+- Divorced women;

 - Widowed women;

 - Abandoned women;

 - Women working in the informal sector;

 - Women working as domestic supporters;

 - Rural women without any viable income;

 - Rural married women having a large family;

-- Women who have to pay dowry for their daughter's marriage
+- Women who have to pay dowries for their daughters marriage.

 Almost 50% of women migrating abroad to work as domestic workers are unskilled.
-Many of them are underaged, with no education.
-Most of them did not receive the trainings on safe migration that BMET offers to the women that intend to migrate abroad for work.
-Table 7 was developed by the authors of this Manual according to the specifics of the phenomenon and provides an overview of the characteristics of women migrants going abroad to work as domestic workers.
+Many of them are underage and have no education.
+Most of them did not receive the training on safe migration that BMET offers to women who intend to migrate abroad for work.140 Table 7 was developed by the authors of this Manual according to the specifics of the phenomenon and provides an overview of the characteristics of women migrants going abroad to work as domestic workers.

-Table 7: Profile of the women migrant domestic workers by geographical area, age group, knowledge and skills
+Table 7: Profile of the women migrant domestic workers by geographical area, age group, knowledge, and skills

-7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 Criteria Description Geographical areas Women migrate from all over the country.
-However, most originate from 10-15 districts such as Cumilla, Chittagong, Dhaka, Brahmanbaria, Tangail, Chandpur and Sylhet which is also a high migration district.
-Most of the aspirant women migrants are from poverty-stricken areas, river erosion areas, natural disaster-prone areas, coastal areas and traditionally high migration areas in Bangladesh.
-Age groups Most women migrate between age 20-35, but there are exceptional cases of migrating even at the age of 14 years.
-Though there is government directive of not allowing women under the age of 25 years to work as domestic workers, in many cases it is found that there are girls at the age of 16-17 years using false passports to go for the job.
-Dalals or sub-agents provide false documents even for girls who are 14 years of age, so they can get certification by the Union Parishad chairpersons.
-Even 50 plus aged potential women migrants are taking housekeeping training at a Technical Training Centre (TTC).
-In case of aged women who cannot go legally abroad for work, sub-agents manipulate and lower their age.
+Criteria Description Geographical areas Women migrate from all over the country.
+However, most originate from 10-15 districts such as Cumilla, Chittagong, Dhaka, Brahmanbaria, Tangail, Chandpur, and Sylhet, which is also a high migration district.
+Most of the aspirant women migrants are from poverty-stricken areas, river erosion areas, natural disaster-prone areas, coastal areas, and traditionally high migration areas in Bangladesh.
+Age groups Most women migrate between the ages 20 and 35, but there are exceptional cases of women migrating even at the age of 14.
+Though there is government a directive not allowing women under the age of 25 to work as domestic workers, in many cases, it is found that girls between the ages of 16 and 17 are using false passports to go for the job.
+Dalals or subagents provide false documents even for girls who are 14 years of age so they can get certification by the Union Parishad chairpersons.
+Even 50-plus-aged potential women migrants are taking housekeeping training at a Technical Training Centre (TTC).
+In the case of elderly women who cannot legally go abroad for work, sub-agents manipulate and lower their age.
 Knowledge and skills/ qualifications Women potential migrants are less educated to assimilate the existing information on migration.
-They do not have proper knowledge on migration, migration process and information of destination countries.
+They do not have proper knowledge of migration, the migration process, and information about destination countries.
 They usually migrate unskilled and develop their skills by working in the destination countries.